IgniteUI/indigo-design-docfx/en/components/switch.md

 ## Layout Template

-In Sketch, the Switch supports label position variants where the Switch label is placed after or before the Switch element.
+In Figma and Sketch, the Switch supports label position variants where the Switch label is placed after or before the Switch element.
 In Adobe XD, we are using Stacks to allow you to change the label and switch positions at design time simply by dragging it to the left or right of the switch visual.

 <img class="responsive-img" src="../images/switch_label-before.png" srcset="../images/switch_label-before@2x.png 2x" />
 <img class="responsive-img" src="../images/switch_label-after.png" srcset="../images/switch_label-after@2x.png 2x" />

 ## State

-The Switch provides **on** and off selection states.
-In Sketch this is achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm to let you easily switch between states.
+The Switch provides **on** and **off** selection states.
+In Figma, you can select the properties from the right sidebar.
+In Sketch, this is achieved with `Symbol Overrides,` while in Adobe XD, we are using the `Component States` paradigm to let you easily switch between states.

 <img class="responsive-img" src="../images/switch_on.png" srcset="../images/switch_on@2x.png 2x" />
 <img class="responsive-img" src="../images/switch_on_disabled.png" srcset="../images/switch_on_disabled@2x.png 2x" />